20c/django-handleref/README.md

 ## Versioning (with django-reversion)

-When django-reversion is installed all your SyncRefModels will be valid for versioning.
+When django-reversion is installed all your HandleRefModels will be valid for versioning.

     import reversion